 Public use of Stinchfield Woods may occur from dawn to dusk only.
 Further,

-- No vehicles or bicycles are permitted on-site except those approved for research and teaching.
+- No vehicles are permitted on-site except those approved for research and teaching.
 No bicycles (motorized nor non motorized) are permitted on the property.

 - Cutting or collecting of plants and hunting or harming of vertebrates are not permitted.

 Stinchfield Woods is largely forested, though with some old fields as well as open areas near the telescope and radio transmitting tower and by the gravel pit.
 Forests include 281 acres of native hardwoods (mixed oak-hickory forest) and 372 acres of conifer plantations, which were planted after acquisition on cleared land and on low quality or poorly stocked hardwood sites.
 These plantings include red pine, white pine, scots pine, and jack pine; red cedar, white cedar, sugar maple, Douglas fir, Norway spruce, European larch, Japanese larch, Jeffery pine, Australian pine, and ponderosa pine.

 Soil: Major soil types found on the site include: